ianwdunlop/ci-cd-versioning/README.md

 Additionally, the golang image contains a script to obtain the raw html required to make godocs.
 This is located under `/scripts` as `godoc.sh`.

-The variables used in the CI process in gitlab can be accessed via the [Admin Ci/CD pages](https://gitlab.mdcatapult.io/admin/application_settings/ci_cd).
-It is important that the
-`CI_READONLY_USER` & `CI_READONLY_TOKEN` are for an actual current user and actually work!
+The variables used in the CI process in gitlab can be accessed via the gitlab Admin Ci/CD pages.
+It is important that the `CI_READONLY_USER` & `CI_READONLY_TOKEN` are for an actual current user and actually work!
+The default is the `project_bot`.

 ## Custom CI Environment Variables
 You can override the following CI environment variables through gitlab settings for your repo.